TJC (TV channel): Product offering

 The channel holds themed days such as 'Tanzanite Day'.
-It also holds discount days where it reduces the final auction prices by 10% or 17.5% (the latter the equivalent to the UK 17.5% VAT charge).
+It also holds discount days where it reduces the final auction prices by 10% or 17.5% (the latter the equivalent to the UK 17.5% VAT charge), or Under £20 or £10 days.

 The firm launched an additional channel, TJC Gold, in October 2012 to offer more expensive gold and platinum collections.
 It runs for six hours a day.
+It has since shut down.

+The firm also launched the channels TJC Beauty and TJC Style, the latter of which shut down.

+TJC also sell kitchenware, homeware, electronics, garden wares, as well as a range of beauty and style products.